When the past can no longer be hidden

 The plan for Behind the Wall was to examine Elaine Daley’s story, the most enigmatic and secretive member of the band whose brief fling with Wallet baffled everybody.
 But we also learned of her family’s trauma and how her father’s unexplained murder impacted all of them in very different ways.

 Daley’s life looks destined to be confined to the foggy landscape surrounding her brother’s house in Lincolnshire.
-A sharp contrast to Dee Vincent trying to deal with an unauthorised biography and Susan Bekker’s solo career after she is commissioned to record the soundtrack to a film directed by Jens Gol.
+A sharp contrast to Susan Bekker’s solo career after she is commissioned to record the soundtrack to a film directed by Jens Gol.

 And what of Wallet?
 Well, as I said, we’ve had vampires, we’ve had witches and we’ve had ghosts.
 I thought it was time to introduce the other great monster of European folklore: the werewolf.
 And this one will be unlike any other you’ve come across before.